Capital gain: United Kingdom

+United States

 The United States Internal Revenue Service (IRS) also provides guidelines on calculating capital gains.
 The IRS defines a capital gain or loss as “the difference between the adjusted basis in the asset and the amount you realized from the sale”.
 Capital gains are also further defined as either short term or long term.
 Short term capital gains occur when you hold the base asset for less than one year, while long term capital gains occur when the asset is held for over one year.
 Ownership dates are to be counted from the day after the date which the asset was acquired, through to the day which the asset is sold.